billroy/bitlash-commander/README.md

 - inherit from BaseControl before adding a lot of controls

-- run javascript: scripts with 'this' set to owning control

 - dragging:
-	- slider: slide is in wrong place
-	- chart: svg doesn't move
+	- BUG: chart: svg doesn't move on drag

 - BUG: index.html canvas is not wide enough for iPad/iPhone